millsrandy/RM_TDC_ScriptPublisher/README.md

 	- NEED TO FIX - version checking on multiple folders/files, right now keeps resetting variable

-	- NEED TO FIX - too many GLOBAL variables, need to rewrite some of the code to clean this up
+	- NEED TO FIX - too many GLOBAL variables, need to rewrite some of the code to clean this up, (use structs instead?)

 	- ADD: "Import Files" button to ScriptDepot that will force popup of ScriptPub